okikelabs/website/content/blog/one-year.md

 ---
-title: 'One Year of Okikelabs'
+title: 'One Year of Building Okike Labs'
-description: 'Reflecting on a transformative 2024.'
+description: 'A raw reflection on our first year building Okike Labs — what worked, what didn’t, and what we learned.'
 draft: false
-date: 2025-10-20
+date: 2025-11-03
 lastmod: ''
 author: ['Emmanuel Raymond']
-slug: '0ne-year-of-okikelabs'
+slug: 'one-year-of-building-okikelabs'
 category: 'Company'
 image: { src: 'placeholder.png', alt: 'Placeholder image' }
 ---

-Okikelabs turned one in August.
+Okike Labs turned one in August.
 It doesn’t feel like a big milestone — It just feels like time passed.
 One year of trying to figure out what we’re building, what we’re doing and who we are.

 When I had the grand plan of starting a product lab, I imagined all the possible ways it could have turned out, but not in the way it actually did.